mindis/prom2click/README.md

 ### Notes

-Some things I'm still working out - this list will likely get longer for a bit:
+Some things not yet sorted - this list will likely get longer for a bit:

+* Get list of metrics, tags and tag values into Grafana more efficiently (instead of SELECT DISTINCT..)
-* How many metrics/second a reasonably sized cluster can accept (eg. 4 servers, 2 shards, 1 replica per shard)
+* Load testing - how many metrics/second can a reasonably sized cluster accept (eg. 4 servers, 2 shards, 1 replica per shard)
 * How to use templated variables within templates
 * How to select multiple series
 * Will the graphite merge engine work with my schema